 Dehydration and Anxiety

-Dehydration may affect anxiety in a variety of ways, but the clearest link is that when the body is dehydrated, it starts to function improperly.
+Dehydration may affect anxiety in a variety of ways.
+When the body is dehydrated, it starts to function improperly.
 Hormones are unable to reach their destined locations because of poor blood flow.
 Muscles may tense up.
-Your brain may experience weakness or changes as a result of water loss (the brain is 85% water).
+Your brain may experience weakness or changes as a result of water loss.

 Simplified: When your body is stressed, you experience anxiety as a result.